-The Porto surf coast is still relatively undiscovered territory.
+The Porto surf coast is still a relatively undiscovered territory, even for Portugal.
 Come here to find uncrowded beach breaks near a cool, culture-rich city.
+It’s not as clean as the south but it’s consistent.
+Plus, you can stay in a UNESCO town to tour the sites and surf every day.
+Pretty cool.

 Surfing in Porto at a glance